 On April 9 the British Army was to launch an offensive in the area to the north of the Somme battlefields; this was to be the so-called Battle of Arras, intended to support a major French effort elsewhere.
-In terms of the daily count of casualties - just over four thousand - this attack was to be the most expensive operation of the Great War for the British, its only positive episode to be the Canadian assault of Vimy Ridge on the opening day of the battle, Easter Monday, 1917.
+In terms of the daily count of casualties this attack was to be the most expensive operation of the Great War for the British, its only positive episode to be the Canadian assault of Vimy Ridge on the opening day of the battle, Easter Monday, 1917.

-And while the British campaign would prove an overall disappointment, the French Bataille du Chemin des Dames had been yet a further disaster.
+While the British campaign would prove an overall disappointment, the French Bataille du Chemin des Dames was to be yet a further disaster.